 Additionally, market participants systematically miss time the markets, and savvy investors can take advantage of this error.

-A research paper titled ETF Arbitrage, Non-Fundamental Demand, and Return Predictability by David C. Brown, Shaun Davies, and Matthew C. Ringgenberg offers empirical evidence on the theory.
+A research paper titled ETF Arbitrage, Non-Fundamental Demand, and Return Predictability by David C. Brown, Shaun Davies, and Matthew C. Ringgenberg offers empirical evidence of the theory.

-It says that a portfolio short high flow exchange funds and long low exchange flow funds earn excess returns of 1% to 4% every month, consistent with non-fundamental demand, which distorts asset prices away from fundamental values.
+It says that a portfolio of short high-flow exchange funds and long low exchange flow funds earn excess returns of 1% to 4% every month, consistent with non-fundamental demand, which distorts asset prices away from fundamental values.
 The non-fundamental demand also imposes non-trivial costs on ETF investors, which results in underperformance.
 In other words, when the money flows in, it often pays to be a contrarian.

-Bond ETFs have grown exponentially over the past decade, and currently, they manage more than $1.2 trillion of assets worldwide.
-The Arbitrage mechanism keeps Bond ETFs’ prices in tune with the Net Asset Value (NAV) of the underlying assets.
-In its report titled The anatomy of bond ETF arbitrage, The Bank for International Settlements (BIS) highlighted that bond ETFs act as a stabilization factor and protected the broader market from systematic risks.
+Bond ETFs have grown exponentially over the past decade and currently manage more than $1.2 trillion of assets worldwide.
+The Arbitrage mechanism keeps Bond ETFs’ prices in tune with the underlying assets’ Net Asset Value (NAV).
+In its report titled The anatomy of bond ETF arbitrage, The Bank for International Settlements (BIS) highlighted that bond ETFs acted as a stabilization factor and protected the broader market from systematic risks.

 While the underlying philosophy is the same, Bond ETF Arbitrage is slightly different because of inherent differences between bonds and equities.
-Traders enjoy price transparency and asset liquidity for stocks that are continuously trading in the open markets.
-On the other hand, bonds are comparatively illiquid, and it is rather difficult to know their correct pricing.
+Traders enjoy price transparency and asset liquidity for stocks continuously trading in the open markets.
+On the other hand, bonds are comparatively illiquid, and it isn’t easy to know their correct pricing.

 Also, bonds trade less frequently than stocks; hence the last traded price might not be the latest updated one.
 The bonds also do not trade on an exchange.
 They trade as “over the counter” agreements between two mutually consenting parties.
 On the contrary, shares are tradable securities, and their last sold price represents their current market value.

 The minimum trading size of bonds is relatively large as compared to equities.
 Thirdly, bonds trade with a finite maturity, but equities do not have any such hindrances.
-Hence, due to the bond ETFs’ illiquid nature, there can be a severe asset-liability mismatch in bond ETFs.
-The Arbitrage mechanism for bond ETF is different in various aspects and have three unique features:
+Hence, the bond ETFs’ illiquid nature, there can be a severe asset-liability mismatch in bond ETFs.
+The Arbitrage mechanism for bond ETF is different in various aspects and has three unique features:

-Firstly, creation and redemption baskets for bond ETFs are different from actual holdings.
+Firstly, bond ETFs’ creation and redemption baskets are different from actual holdings.
 Secondly, the composition of baskets changes following the changes in relative liquidity and availability of various bonds.
 Lastly, the distinguishing factor is creation redemption.
-Creation baskets and redemption baskets for bond ETFs differ on liquidity and maturity aspects.
+Creation baskets and redemption baskets for bond ETFs differ in liquidity and maturity.

 When discussing ETF Arbitrage, traders assume arbitraging the pricing discrepancy between the ETF and the underlying assets; however, this is not the only form of ETF Arbitrage.
 Pairs trading is a popular trading strategy that involves taking a long position in an ETF trading at a discount, and taking a short position in a similar ETF priced at a premium simultaneously.
 This creates a statistical arbitrage opportunity.

 Most ETFs are a portfolio of stocks.
-Hence, they have the edge over single stocks in pair trades as they are less prone to sudden external developments or news related to a single stock and can handle significant trading volume without much slippage.
+Hence, they have the edge over single stocks in pair trades.
+They are less prone to sudden external developments or news related to a single stock and can handle significant trading volume without much slippage.